mgalla16-sn4g/flight-tracker/README.md

 ## OpenSky Flight Tracker

 ![Screenshot](/static/tracker.jpg)

 This is a basic flight tracker app.
 I put this together mostly for fun and to try out [Bokeh](https://docs.bokeh.org/en/latest/index.html).
 Secondarily, I had seen several flight tracker tutorials online and none were really what I was looking for.
 So I put together a live updating tracker for myself that's live here: [https://all-in-one-300017.uc.r.appspot.com/app](https://all-in-one-300017.uc.r.appspot.com/app)

 ### Structure

-This app is structured so that the front end reads from a data store that is refreshed every minute or so.
-The map and data table check for updates about every 10 seconds.
-The backend code, located [here](https://github.com/mgalla16-sn4g/flight-tracker/tree/master/backend) stands up an endpoint that GCP can hit on a cron schedule, triggering the endpoint to refresh the data store.
-I decided to structure this way to avoid having the front end make too many calls to the [OpenSky API](https://opensky-network.org/apidoc/index.html).
-Which can be a problem if more than a handful of people open this at once (longshot but possible).
+#### Back-End
+The backend of this app is rather simple.
+It consists of a simple Flask API that, when called, uses the [Traffic](https://traffic-viz.github.io/index.html) package to generate a json file with data on every flight currently tracked by the OpenSky project.
+The API is called on a Cloud Scheduler cron interval.
+The generated file is then sent to Cloud Storage where it can be read by the front end.
+The code in the /backend folder contains the Dockerfile used to build the API.

+#### Front-End
+The frontend is everything NOT in the /backend folder.
+It is a [Bokeh](https://docs.bokeh.org/en/latest/index.html) application that reads its underlying data from Cloud Storage.
+This occurs on a configurable interval.
+The layout is created by embedding each element then setting their locations and styling in the index.html template.

 ### To-Do
 - Update only when the data source updates
 - Add flight details page
 - Move non-updating elements into their own module
+- Remove Hello_World route from backend

 ### Help me pls
 If anyone has a good eye for design, I'd love some help making this thing actually look ok.
-As of now I'm just using a, let's say, minimalist style.
+As of now I'm just using a, let's say, "minimalist" style.